Studies have shown pregnant women who participate in WIC have fewer premature births, fewer low birth weight babies and

-Studies have shown that pregnant women who participate in WIC have fewer premature births, fewer low birth weight babies and seek prenatal care earlier.
-Breastfeeding promotion is a component of the WIC Program.
+Encouraging mothers to breastfeed is a component of WIC.
 For mothers, breastfeeding reduces the risk of ovarian and breast cancer.
 For the infant, breastfeeding protects against infectious diseases and is related to lower rates of obesity, childhood cancer and asthma.

 Nutritionists in local health departments provide medical nutrition therapy (individual intensive nutrition counseling) and community nutrition programs such as Choose 1 Percent or Less and Weight the Reality Series.

 Food Delivery/Data Section

-The Food Delivery/Data Section provides WIC food instruments and data reports for USDA reporting purposes.
-The section processes and distributes more than 4 million food instruments.
-The section provides assistance to local WIC sites via telephone and electronic communication as well as by on-site training.
+The Food Delivery/Data Section processes and distributes more than 4 million food instruments, provides assistance to local WIC sites and submits program reports to the USDA.

 The Medical Nutrition Therapy Program

-Public health departments provide medical nutrition therapy (MNT) to improve quality of life and maximize limited health care system resources.
-Nutrition is a major element of life and plays a vital role in growth and development.
+Medical nutrition therapy (MNT) through local health departments improves quality of life and maximizes limited health care resources with a focus on the importance of nutrition in growth and development.
 Medical nutrition therapy:

-- Is provided only by a registered dietitian/licensed dietitian or certified nutritionist;
+- Is provided registered or licensed dietitians or certified nutritionist;

 - Assesses nutritional status;

-- Includes an individualized diet and activity plan based on an individual's preferences, medications, current health and family health history, appropriate types of physical activity and any eating problems;
+- Includes an individualized diet and activity plan based on individual preference, medication, current health and family health history, appropriate physical activity and eating problems;

-- Supports the healing process or assists in preventing further complications or future illnesses.
+- Supports healing or assists in preventing further complications or future illnesses.

 Services in Kentucky